 Write down questions for the interview

 Take the ISEE and/or the HSPT

-To prepare for the essay and the interview - two crucial aspects of the application - students can sign up to do a mock interview with Ms. Fairless and turn to eighth grade humanities teachers Mr. Baker or Ms. Belkin for help refining their writing.
+To prepare for the essay and the interview - two crucial aspects of the application - students can sign up to do a mock interview with Ms. Fairless and turn to Eighth Grade teachers Mr. Hopkins or Ms. Belkin for help refining their writing.

 Through the fall, high school representatives come to campus to meet interested St. Paul's students, including representatives of College Preparatory School, Head-Royce, Lick-Wilmerding, Bentley, University High School, Urban, Athenian and more.
 Bishop O'Dowd and St. Mary's invite visits to their campuses on a half day set aside specifically for St. Paul's students.

 Three recommendations are submitted with applications: from the eighth grade English teacher, from the eighth grade Math teacher, and from the Director of the Middle School.

 By all measures, the process can be stressful, but Ms. Fairless offers support and encouragement.